roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Bridget was relieved they were all slobbering over Cindy, and left her alone.
 As she was tall her daughter thought it better to wear flat shoes, which was the only sensible part of her outfit.
 They were necessary, as it was difficult to walk with ankle cuffs hobbling her.

   She sharply looked across at her daughter on feeling fingers walking up her inner thigh.
 A mistress should have made the rules of engagement clear to her guests.
 Angela should have told them not to touch, and watched out for her.
 She wanted to shout at her daughter that Francis son was touching her up.
-Report_Story #3